ardislu/colab-hosting-example/README.md

 4. Runtime > Run all

 That's it!
 Google Colab is now running a RESTful API for a machine learning model.
 Usage instructions and further explanation are on the notebook itself.

+## Complementary front-end
+Once you've run the notebook, try out my [demo front-end](https://ardis.lu/colab-hosting) to see how an actual website would interact with such a backend.